markcmurphy/devdocs-portal/Payments.md

 <br>
 The API flow does not currently support hosted/offsite providers such as PayPal and Adyen and wallet type payments such as Amazon Pay.

+## Stored Cards
+There are three steps to using a stored card to make a payment.

+1. Get Payment Methods
+2. Create Access Token
+3. Process Payment
+To use stored cards with the Payments API or the Checkout SDK make sure stored cards are enabled in the stores Control Panel.
+To enable stored credit cards on your storefront, navigate to Store Setup › Payments and click the tab for your payment gateway.
+Toggle the switch to enable Stored Credit Cards and Save.
+For more on enabling stored cards, see Enabling Stored Credit Cards.

+Requirements for Stored Cards

+Your store must be on a Plus plan or higher.
+Your store needs to be using Optimized One-Page Checkout.
+Your store needs to be using a compatible payment gateway.
+To pay with a stored card, first make a call to Get Payment Methods for the stored_instruments > token.
+The order_id is passed in as a query parameter.
+This token is the same as payment_instrument_token from Get Transactions.

 ## Payment Processing Token
 This endpoint provides the capability to create a payment access token.
 The payment access token is required when making request to Payment API for submitting payment for an order.